Uzbekistan: Economy

 Thanks in part to the recovery of world market prices of gold and cotton (the country's key export commodities), expanded natural gas and some manufacturing exports, and increasing labour migrant transfers, the current account turned into a large surplus (between 9% and 11% of GDP from 2003 to 2005).
 In 2018, foreign exchange reserves, including gold, totalled around US$25 billion.

 Foreign exchange reserves amounted in 2010 to US$13 billion.

 Uzbekistan is predicted to be one of the fastest-growing economies in the world (top 26) in future decades, according to a survey by global bank HSBC.

+Uzbekistan was ranked 79th in the Global Innovation Index in 2025.

 Demographics

-As of 2022, Uzbekistan has the largest population out of all the countries in Central Asia.
+As of 2022, Uzbekistan has the largest population of countries in Central Asia.
 Its 36 million citizens comprise nearly half the region's total population.
-The population of Uzbekistan is very young: 34.1% of its people are younger than 14 (2008 estimate).
+The population of Uzbekistan is very young though it is slowly aging.
+23.1% of its people are younger than 16 (2020 estimate).
 According to official sources, Uzbeks comprise a majority (84.5%) of the total population.
-Other ethnic groups include Russians 2.1%, Tajiks 4.8%, Kazakhs 2.4%, Karakalpaks 2.2% and Tatars 0.5% as of 2021.
+Other ethnic groups include Tajiks 4.8%, Kazakhs 2.4%, Karakalpaks 2.2%, Russians 2.1% and Tatars 0.5% as of 2021.

+Ethnic composition of the population of Uzbekistan in 2021: